tdiary/tdiary-style-emptdiary/README.md

-# Tdiary::Style::Emptdiary
+# TDiary::Style::Emptdiary

 This style is an extension to the tDiary style which allows plug-in arguments to have empty lines.
 In short, this style preserves empty lines between <% and %> when splltting the input into sections.

 The latest version of this file can be downloaded from [http://zunda.freeshell.org/d/misc/style/emptdiary/emptdiary_style.rb](http://zunda.freeshell.org/d/misc/style/emptdiary/emptdiary_style.rb)